perkinsonCE/TIN/README.md

 where the first line contains the number of points "n" and the next "n" lines contain all points specified by an index and three plane coordinates (X,Y,Z).

-The execution of the TIN program creates a "triangles.txt" file with the plane coordinates (X,Y) of all Delaunay triangles.
+The execution of the TIN program creates the "triangles.txt" file with the plane coordinates (X,Y) of all Delaunay triangles.
 All triangles are separated by the word "END".